perplexityjeff/USB-Webcam-Timelapse/README.md

 - webcamImages is the name of the folder the images will be saved in.
 It will be created in the current working directory, determined by `os.getcwd()`

 - 0 is the camera port of the connected usb webcam.
 If you do this on a laptop 0 will mostly likely be the built-in camera.
+Try and test to see what number works for you.

 - 1920 and 1080 are part of the camera's resolution.
 You can use it to take smaller pictures if you prefer.